How much does it cost to resurface an asphalt driveway?

 Average asphalt resurfacing cost

-The following table shows the total installation cost for an average size 2-car driveway.
+The following table shows the total resurfacing cost for an average 2-car driveway.

 |National Average Cost||$1,100|